marcinnajder/misc/2022_09_19_programming_with_sequences_part_1_introduction_to_powerseq/README.md

 }
 ```

 For me the second approach is definitely better.
 In the fist approach we filter collection of items using `for/of` loop.
 The loop is a very primitive and general purpose structure, we can do anything with it.
 It's like a reverse engineering, we have to read every loop carefully to understand the intent of the programmer.
 In the second case, we immediately see what we are trying to achieve.
 But there is a small issue with this approach too.
 We call `filter` method and that creates a new temporary array in memory only to iterate over it once.
+This array has to be cleaned up by the garbage collector.
 To eliminate this small waste of resources, we can implement our own `filter` function based on JavaScript generators.

 ```javascript
 function* filter(items, f) {